gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 ## Windows Build Tools

-This step is Windows specific, and it is highly recommended to use the GNU ARM Eclipse Windows Build Tools, and avoid other `make.exe` programs, even if they apparently work, since subtle differences in path processing exists between different versions of `make`.
+This step is Windows specific, and it is highly recommended to use the GNU MCU Eclipse Windows Build Tools, and avoid other `make.exe` programs, even if they apparently work, since subtle differences in path processing exists between different versions of `make`.

 Please follow the steps in the [How to install the Windows Build Tools]({{ site.baseurl }}/windows-build-tools/install/) page.